D0tN3tC0d3r5/DotNetToolbox/Source/Core/Linq/README.md

     IQueryable<string> names = GetNamesQuery();
     HashSet<string> upperCaseNames = names.ToHashSet(name => name.ToUpper());

-    // upperCaseNames contains upper case versions of the names from the query
+    // upperCaseNames contains upper case versions of the names from the source
     ```

 - **Task Extensions**: Adds methods to `Task` and `ValueTask` to handle fire-and-forget scenarios with optional exception handling callbacks.